lammps/lammps/doc/src/Developer_write_command.rst

 ``target_compile_definitions()`` function added the define ``-DLAMMPS_CURL``
 to the compilation flags when compiling objects for the LAMMPS library.
-This allows to always compile the :doc:`geturl command <geturl>`, but use preprocessing to compile in the interface to *libcurl* only when it is present and usable and otherwise stop with an error message about the unavailability of *libcurl* to execute the functionality of the command.
+This allows to always compile the :doc:`geturl command <geturl>`, but use pre-processing to compile in the interface to *libcurl* only when it is present and usable and otherwise stop with an error message about the unavailability of *libcurl* to execute the functionality of the command.